 - Try out some stress management techniques.
 There are several techniques that may help curb your stress levels.
 Examples include yoga, meditation, and breathing exercises.

 - Stay connected.
 Even though you’re physical distancing, you can still connect with others.
-This can be done through phone or video calls with friends and loved ones, or even through online support communities.
+This can be done through phone or video calls with friends and loved ones, or even through

 It’s unlikely that high blood pressure itself increases your risk for getting COVID-19.